 Where We Stand

-The Open Leadership Network holds specific positions on important workplace issues.
-We advocate for specific approaches related to Open Leadership, Invitation-Based Change™, and overall progress in organizations.
+The Open Leadership Network has a wide-scope vision for the future of Open workplaces worldwide.
+We hold unambiguous positions on important workplace issues, positions that align on and support this Open vision.
+We advocate for specific approaches related to Open Leadership, the use of Open Space Technology, and Invitation-Based Change™.
 You can click through the brief descriptions below to explore where we stand.

 Engaged employees are absolutely essential for lasting change to occur in organizations.
 Efforts at enterprise-level change fail, when the employee-engagement issue is not clearly addressed as part of the overall plan.
 We hold that the engagement of employees is essential.
 LEARN MORE

 Formally authorized leaders hold authority to hire, fire, and delegate.
 In periods of rapid change, delegations are less effective than invitations because invitations generate the essential ingredient which is employee engagement.
 Invitations from leaders also generate much more actionable feedback than delegations.
-We advocate the use of leadership invitations for improving overall enterprise performance over the long term.
+We advocate the use of leadership invitations and especially Open Space Technology for improving overall enterprise performance over the long term.
 LEARN MORE

 Decision-Rights and Employee Engagement

 People need a perceived sense of control to maintain good psychological health, and this means at least some minimal level of decision-making that directly affects the work they are doing each day.

 Deciding is engaging.
 Within well-defined boundaries, people are happiest and do their best work when they are making decisions within a well-understood and durable set of constraints.
 Self-organization works best when people have a clear goal, and a not-too-confining set of “guardrails” to work from.
 Boundary Management is a core pattern of Open Business Agility™.

 Becoming a responsive organization is possible when decision-making is decentralized.
 We hold that real transformation is possible if and when decision-rights are distributed in service to improving flows of value.